jGDarkness/deb_config/README.md

 # WARNING
 There is only basic error checking in place as of today.
 The scripts have not been tested in full yet, however, each individual command was used to configure the system and develop the script.
+The gui is currently a design only, and is not complete.

 ## Distribution
-Debian 12 Bookworm
+Debian (bookworm / stable)

+## Desktop Environment
+GNOME 43.9 or newer, depending on how recently the bookworm ISO is used.
+I'm using one from May 2024.

 ## Kernel
+### Bash Script
 Default is for Bookworm Stable, however, there is block of code that can be commented / uncommented in order to set preference for the stable or backport kernel.

+### Graphical User Interface - Design only as of now.
+The initial gui design for the dependencies script has been created with Qt Designer.
+It is in the gui/ directory.
+The gui will allow the user to decide whether or not to upgrade to the latest bookworm backport kernel with a checkbox.
+At this point, all other dependencies are mandatorily installed.

 ### Pre-requisites